erlingrj/lf-traffic-light/Exercises.md

 the LF syntax and target language API.

-## Exercise 0: Hello World!
+## Exercise 0: Hello, World!
+Before starting, make sure that your setup works by compiling and running

 ## Exercise 1: Initialize correctly
 Open the [Main.lf](src/Main.lf) and inspect the generated diagrams.
-Here you will see the structure of the program.
+Here, you will see the structure of the program.
 There are three reactors a CarTrafficLight and PedestrianTrafficLight, both imported from [TrafficLight.lf](src/lib/TrafficLight.lf), these files should not be modified and emulate the actuators at an actual traffic light.
 Your job is to finish the last reactor, [Controller.lf](src/Controller.lf).
-This reactor has an input port where pedestrian requests will arrive, and two output port, one to each of the lights setting their color.
+This reactor has an input port where pedestrian requests will arrive and two output ports, one to each of the lights setting their color.

 The first exercise is to properly initialize the system.
 The initial state of the system should be that the car light is in `LIGHT_GREEN` and the pedestrian light is in `LIGHT_RED`.